top of page

 Look for our turquoise sign against the hedgerow as you drive along Framlingham Road.
 We are on the tight bend near the Primary School and new estate.
 As you pull into our drive, veer left at the split and follow Suffolk Ear Care signage into our gravelled car park, towards the wooden car park sign set amongst a mound of wildflowers just ahead.

-You're welcome to wait in your car and Lisa or Naomi will come and collect you once your appointment starts.
+You're welcome to wait in your car.
+Your practitioner will come and collect you once your appointment starts.
 Alternatively, if the weather permits, why not sit in our scenic outdoor "waiting room" or stroll around the wildflowers where you will see butterflies, dragonflies and bees.

 What is ear wax, and does it need removing?